hellospacecorgi/django-web/README.md

 # django-web
-checking if ssh keys work
+checking if ssh clone and push work

 Following backend web development tutorial in Python with Django